thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ## Dynamic Secrets
 In DSV you can create dynamic Secrets from either an existing service principal or create a temporary service principal.

->NOTE Temporary vs Existing Service Principals
+>NOTE Temporary vs Existing Service Principals:  Azure does not use these terms, but DSV can either use a service principal that you have already setup (existing)  or DSV can create a service principal on the fly (temporary).

 >If the Azure resources can be provided via the RBAC system and Azure roles defined in DSV then a temporary service principal is preferred.
 Temporary service principals are decoupled from any other service principal providing fine grained access and auditing.

->However, creating temporary service principals can take up to 2 minutes before fully provisioned on azure.
-Also be aware that access to some Azure services are unable to be provided through the RBAC system.
+However, creating temporary service principals can take up to 2 minutes before fully provisioned on azure.

+>Some Azure services are unable to be provided through the RBAC system.
 In these cases, an existing service principal can be set up with the necessary access, and DSV can create new client secret for this service principal.
-But any changes to the service principal permissions affect all clients and Azure does not provide any logging with regard to which credential was used for an operation.

->A limitation when using an existing service principal is that Azure limits the number of passwords for a single Application object.
+Any changes to the service principal permissions affect all clients and Azure does not provide any logging with regard to which credential was used for an operation.
+Another limitation when using an existing service principal is that Azure limits the number of passwords for a single Application object.
 An error will be returned if the object size is reached.
 This limit can be managed by reducing the role TTL.

 ## Dynamic Secret for an Existing Service Principal